AdamYin1025/atom_tutorial/Github text format.md

 In the words of Abraham Lincoln:
 > Pardon my French

-'Hi Adam', my computer said to me.
+`Hi Adam`, my computer said to me.